-I’m all for the free market, but that is too many choices of Cheerios and makes my head spin.
+I’m all for the free market, but that is too many choices of Cheerios.
+It makes my head spin.

-Many public and behavioral healthcare providers who decide to survey the vendor choice “aisle” in the electronic health record supermarket find their heads spinning, too.
+Many public health and behavioral healthcare agencies who survey the vendor choice “aisle” in the electronic health record (EHR) supermarket find their heads spinning, too.
 How can one not, when lists like “Top 100 EHR Companies” actually exist?

-Wikipedia defines this phenomenon as “Overchoice” (first introduced by Alvin Toffler in the 1970 book Future Shock): “a cognitive process in which people have a difficult time making a decision when faces with many options.”
+Wikipedia defines this phenomenon as “Overchoice” (first introduced by Alvin Toffler in the 1970 book Future Shock).
+Overchoice is “a cognitive process in which people have a difficult time making a decision when faces with many options.”